What is loss of use coverage?

 What Does Loss of Use Coverage Pay For?

-• Transportation including gas, parking, and public transport
+• Transportation including gas, parking, and public transport tied to the temporary location

-• Personal items like toiletries and clothing
+• Personal items like toiletries and household supplies needed during displacement

 • Laundry and dry cleaning